 Initial Attack Sizeup/Safety

-Having a good sizeup is important in order to give both the Incident Commander (IC) and fire management a good idea of what problems exist and what resources may be needed for effective firefighting.
+Having a good sizeup is important to give both the Incident Commander (IC) and Fire Management Officer (FMO) a good idea of existing problems and what resources may be needed for effective firefighting.

 Use the following reporting factors for sizeup and reference local fire sizeup cards.
 Discuss others that may be used.